digbmc/germantown-y/docs/metadata-docs.md

 Generally, the title, description, identifier, and rights information (if available) for each item are crucial.
 However, some content may be difficult to find information on and might need to be left blank.
 If unsure whether a specific field can be left blank, ask a specialist, as elements such as rights information need to be known and approved before making it publicly available online.
 Though some elements are not mandatory, providing more information, such as date, creator, and subject, is beneficial.

 ### Display of the Metadata
-The order of the the metadata and metadata in the preview of an item can be arranged in any way.
+The order of the metadata and metadata in the preview of an item can be arranged in any way.
 However, for consistency with other sites, our website follows the order mentioned in this [LibGuide](https://libguides.csudh.edu/DigitalCollectionProjectBestPractices/metadata).
 The guide shows the order that most sites follow for metadata.
 For the metadata in the preview, we chose to include the title, creator, date, and source identifier.
 The preview and order of the metadata may be changed in the future if deemed useful.

 ### Additional Resources
 Additional resources can be found at the following links.